 - a.
 Using disrespectful or abusive language towards any person. - b.
 Placing a hand or hands near the eyes of an opposing player. - c.
 Delaying the game unnecessarily. - d.
 Preventing the in-bounder from completely returning to the court after a throw-in. - e.
 Deliberately falling out of the wheelchair to stop the play. - f.
 Failing to proceed directly to the penalty box when directed by a Referee. - g.
 Leaving the penalty box prior to the expiration of a penalty or without being released by the penalty timekeeper or Referee. - h.
 Changing player number without the approval of a Referee. - i.
 Fallen player righting their chair without assistance from bench staff. - j.
 Raising the body off the seat of the wheelchair or using any part of the legs to modify the speed or direction of the wheelchair. - k.
-Using an unjustifiable excuse to obtain a stoppage in play, for example by: - i. requesting a time-out when a teammate does not have possession of the ball, - ii. requesting a time-out when the other team has possession of the ball, or - iii. making a trivial request for an equipment time-out. - I. Contact with a player, who is in an unstable position as a result of primary contact that was legal.
+Using an unjustifiable excuse to obtain a stoppage in play, for example by: - i.
+Making a trivial request for an equipment time-out. - I. Contact with a player, who is in an unstable position as a result of primary contact that was legal.